Toasted White Bread (1 Slice) and Chai (1 Teacup (6 Fl Oz))

 How to consume Chai, Toasted White Bread without glucose spikes

-Drink water before your meal to aid digestion and help regulate blood sugar.
+Drink a glass of water before your meal.
+Being well-hydrated can aid digestion and help regulate blood sugar levels.

 Discover